When you have a sweet tooth, instead of straying from your meal plan, you should reach for the monk fruit extract.

 Using one or two teaspoons with a meal or drink should not impact your state of ketosis.
 However, if you have two or three teaspoons throughout the day, you’re slowly adding more carbs to your diet.

-There are not a lot of keto meals, besides keto desserts, where sugar is needed.
+There are not a lot of keto recipes, besides keto desserts, where sugar is needed.
 You probably wouldn’t like the taste of grilled chicken sprinkled with sweetener.
-The best way to use monk fruit is as a sweetener in our recipes.
+The best way to use monk fruit is as a sweetener in our keto desserts.

 You can add a teaspoon to a standard serving without ruining your meal plan.
 A teaspoon offers just enough sweetness to overpower bitter ingredients or give your favorite smoothie a bit of a kick.